trenchdiver/arc-bridge/README.md

 ### Zero gas on Arc / the mint fails

 You need USDC on Arc to pay for the transaction that delivers your USDC on Arc.
 Fund the wallet with a small amount first.
 With Gateway, the attestation expires in ~10 minutes, so fix this **before** running `transfer`.
-With CCTP, attestations don't expire — redeem whenever.

 ### Something else